Hack-Hut/Python-Daily-Challenges/README.md

 `cd Python-Daily-Challenges.git`

 ## Why did I do this? ##
-Duno got bored on the commute to work and wanted to improve on my python for work as I needed a refresher.
+Duno got bored on the commute to work and wanted to improve on my python for work, as I needed a refresher.

 ## Credit ##